AnuVi/water_meter_email_draft/README.md

     - origin line: Külm vesi/Cold water: 30.05 31.05 1.00 is replaced with line Külm vesi/Cold water: 31.05 blank 00.00
     - the same is done with Soe vesi/Hot water.

 The second part was to trigger creating email-draft on the first day of each month.
-It is done inside App Script.
+It is done inside Apps Script.